azagniotov/rails-messaging-rest-api/README.md

 Was created with love using `Ruby v2.2.3` and `Rails v4.2.4`

-The API allows to perform the following actions:
+The API allows to perform the following operations:

 1. Create and list users
 2. Create new conversations with users